 6. Take a cruise on Lake Minnewanka

-Nowadays, you can take scenic cruises along its beautiful waters to drink in the crisp air and scenic mountain views (starting around $60 CAD per person).
-If you’re maybe wanting to drink something else in, consider, instead, taking the Beer Voyage Cruise, a nightly tour around Lake Minnewanka as you sample four beers from local craft breweries.
+And, if you’re maybe wanting to drink something else in along with the stellar views, consider taking this Beer Voyage Cruise, a nightly tour around Lake Minnewanka as you sample four beers from local craft breweries.

-7. Conquer the via ferrata.
+7. Conquer the via ferrata

-8. Wander the streets of Banff.
+8. Wander the streets of Banff

-Listen- the town of Banff is adorable.
+Listen—the town of Banff is adorable.
 The streets are lined with buildings that look straight out of the Sound of Music; there’s plenty of bars where you can cozy up to a fireplace, drink in hand; and there’s not a bad view in the entire town.

 So make sure to build in some time to explore what it has to offer.
 Some of my favorite shops and restaurants were:

 - Banff Ave.
-Brewery: Craft brewery with a killer balcony- kind of a no brainer!
+Brewery: Craft brewery with a killer balcony—kind of a no brainer!

 - Monod Sports: Since I’m secretly an old man at heart, I’ve got a big soft spot for no-nonsense stores that have been in operation for generations.
 And Monod perfectly fits the bill, offering all of your outdoor adventure needs since 1949.